ThaRising/django_template/README.md

 This template includes a terraform version file.
-If you have Tfenv installed you install the correct Terraform CLI version via:
+If you have Tfenv installed you can install the correct Terraform CLI version via:
 ``tfenv install``

+## Features

+### Integrated OpenAPI Docs
 Auto-generated OpenAPI docs are available at:
 */redoc*

+The corresponding schemas,
-The corresponding schemas can be found at:
+can be found at:
 */swagger.json*
 */swagger.yaml*

-## Features

-### Integrated OpenAPI Docs
-See the overview above.
+### Ships with a Dockerfile
+Coming soon.

 ### More effective Backend folder structure
 This project templates folder structure